CiiDub/Form-Snippets/readme.md

 ![The Snippet Forms Workflow including two templates](workflow.png)

 Use the snippet trigger keyword anywhere they work.
-It will open the Snippet Form in your graphical text editor of choice.
+It will open the Snippet Form in the text editor of your choice.
 Edit, save and close the Snippet Form and it will expand inline where the keyword was triggered.

 ![Animated gif showing Snippet Form working.](snippet_form.gif)